jacksoncouse/Guide/rules/roles.md

 1. Compose a new email message to content@sendtodropbox.com
 	- This address only accepts messages from @amnesty.ca accounts
 	- We cannot reply to email sent to this account
-1. Address your email using the file naming conventions.
-This is a strict requirement.
+1. Address your email using the file [naming conventions](/rules/file-names.md).
 The naming keys let us put your content in all the right places
 1. Copy and paste the applicable template into the body of an email.
 Write your content - the metadata and the body copy - in the email using Markdown
-1. Rename any other files (pictures, graphics) for the story using the naming conventions and attach them to the email
+1. Rename any other files (pictures, graphics) for the story using the [naming conventions](/rules/file-names.md) and attach them to the email
 1. Hit send!

 The digital team monitors the incoming submissions folder for new content.
 A web editor will read your submission and return your story with revisions to you for review using Draftin.com, or, if its ready to go, cue your content for posting.